A New Research Governance System

-The Research Ethics and Governance Information System (REGIS) is the new portal to help manage ethics and site governance approvals of human research projects in NSW and ACT public health organisations (PHOs) and local health districts (LHDs).
+The Research Ethics and Governance Information System (REGIS) is a portal to help manage ethics and site governance approvals of human research projects in NSW and ACT public health organisations (PHOs) and local health districts (LHDs).
 The system was rolled out progressively across all PHOs and LHDs in a soft launch phase where certain types of applications were being accepted in REGIS and others in the old system.
 Visit Transitioning to REGIS for historical details.

 REGIS has replaced AU-RED and Online Forms as one system, accessible by PHOs/LHDs and researchers, including investigators and clinical trial coordinators.
 It will facilitate the creation, processing and storage of:

 - ethics (HREA) and site specific assessment (SSA) applications